denchugen/MCIBox/README.md

 ***
 # MCIBox
-Current Version 1.0 is uploaded by Simon Zhongyuan Tian, recent update on 20220616.
+Current Version 1.0.
+Recent update was on 20220616 by Simon Zhongyuan Tian.

 ### [A. MCI-view](https://github.com/tianzhongyuan/MCI-view)